 Build Quality & Design

 The Arizer Air is a sexy unit.
-Standing at 122mm tall (4.8″) and weighing 4.12oz, its smooth and seamless aluminum body feels silky and peach-like.
+Standing 122mm tall (4.8″) and weighing 4.12oz, its smooth and seamless aluminum body feels silky and peach-like.
 A gentle twist of the lower end unscrews the battery cover.
 It was slightly resistant at first – but a quarter turn and it slips right off.
-The threads feel buttery smooth, precise and high quality.
+The threads feel buttery smooth, precise, and high quality.
 The battery, flat top unprotected 18650, snugly fills the battery cavity.
-Everything is very precise and really well engineered.
-It’s obvious that Arizer puts a lot of care into look and feel of their product – it’s very Apple-like in ways.
+Everything is very precise and really well-engineered.
+It’s obvious that Arizer puts a lot of care into the look and feel of their product – it’s very Apple-like in ways.

 Using the Arizer Air

-Heat up time is slow Patience is a must here, as the Arizer Air takes 1 minute 42 seconds to heat up to its highest setting, and about 1 minute 25 seconds to heat to its lowest setting.
-It beeps when you turn it on, but it doesn’t do anything to notify you that it’s ready. 🙁 The lower blue light flashes when its heating, stays solid when the device is at the desire temperature.
+Heat-up time is slow Patience is a must here, as the Arizer Air takes 1 minute 42 seconds to heat up to its highest setting, and about 1 minute 25 seconds to heat up to its lowest setting.
+It beeps when you turn it on, but it doesn’t do anything to notify you that it’s ready. 🙁 The lower blue light flashes when it’s heating and stays solid when the device is at the desired temperature.

 It has 6 heat settings, which are indicated by the upper LED.